-The files on the MIBs diskette are named <filename>.ARF where <filename> denotes an MS-DOS filename base.
-The path that NetView for AIX uses to store Application Registration files is /usr/OV/registration/C.
+The Application Registration files for Compaq systems are in the subdirectories in NV_AIXARF in the Systems Management Toolkit.
+These files are named <filename>.ARF where <filename> denotes an MS-DOS filename base.
+The path that NetView for AIX uses to store Application Registration files is /usr/OV/registration/C. You can transfer these files to your NetView console by using one of the methods described previously in this chapter.

 After you copy the MIB Query Application Registration Files to the NetView for AIX console, you must restart the NetView for AIX application to activate the files.
-When NetView for AIX restarts there are many new menu items under the Monitor Compag Server menu item.
+When NetView for AIX restarts there is a new menu item under the Monitor menu item: Compaq.

-To use the queries, select a Compaq server from a map then choose an item from the Monitor Compaq Server menu.
+To use the queries, select a Compaq system from a map then choose an item from the Monitor \rightarrow Compaq menu.
 A window displays the information in a labeled table that corresponds to the item you selected.
-The menu items correspond with the various categories of information described in Appendix A, "Using the Compaq MIB Information".
+The menu items correspond with the various categories of information described in Appendix A, "Using the Compaq MIB Information."